 Veterans with hypertension and sleep apnea may be able to service-connect both conditions.
 Sleep apnea can aggravate hypertension.
 If you are able to service-connect your sleep apnea, you may also receive hypertension VA disability benefits.
 When veterans are regularly woken up in their sleep, their bodies get stressed.
 That stress makes hormones, which increase blood pressure levels.
 Sleep apnea can also decrease your blood’s oxygen level and that worsens hypertension.

 Veterans with obstructive sleep apnea have a heightened risk of chronic sinusitis.
 There are studies linking the conditions, which means veterans may be able to service-connect the two conditions together.
 Sinusitis can aggravate obstructive sleep apnea and vice-versa.
-For this reason, veterans regularly receive both a VA sinusitis rating and a VA sleep apnea rating concurrently.
+For this reason, disabled veterans regularly receive both a VA sinusitis rating and a VA sleep apnea rating concurrently.

 Because sleep apnea affects how your body takes in oxygen, it can be linked to strokes.
 Sleep apnea can make it hard for your brain to regulate blood flows in your arteries and in the brain itself.
 Veterans that obtain a VA sleep apnea rating can regularly also service-connect strokes.

 Type II Diabetes & Sleep Apnea

 Sleep apnea is often linked to diabetes because of obesity.
 Not getting enough sleep can throw off the bodies insulin production and therefore might be linked to diabetes.
 Sleep apnea also can make people tired and they get less exercise, which leads to obesity.
-Veterans can receive both sleep apnea and diabetes veterans disability benefits at the same time.
+Disabled American veterans can receive both sleep apnea and diabetes veterans disability benefits at the same time.

 VA Sleep Apnea Rating and Individual Unemployability